jota-one/jota.one/content/libraries.md

 You *must* use [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) if you're building a RESTful API; at least that's our opinion...

-And because HATEOAS is a pain in the *** despite its greatness, we've built this client-side vanilla JavaScript library that you can integrate in your (Vue.js, React, Svelte, ...) frontend app!
+And because HATEOAS is tricky to implement despite its greatness, we've built this client-side vanilla JavaScript library that you can integrate in your (Vue.js, React, Svelte, ...) frontend app!

 It won its spurs in production on many of our projects!
 {% end %}